akanjiolayinka/akanjiolayinka/README.md

 A project that encourages proper waste handling and recycling with the help of technology.
 For example this can classify waste types, connect users to recycling points or log recycling actions.

-- Tech Stack: Python, Machine Learning or Computer Vision, REST API, PostgreSQL or MongoDB, basic frontend or integration
+- Tech Stack: Python, or Computer Vision, REST API, PostgreSQL or MongoDB, basic frontend or integration
 - What It Does:
   - Processes images or data related to waste and recycling
   - Gives feedback or rewards that promote good habits